frdel/agent-zero/docs/usage.md

 * **Default Tools:** Agent Zero typically includes default tools like knowledge, webpage content, code execution, and communication.
 Understand the capabilities of these tools and how to invoke them.
 * **Creating Custom Tools:**  Extend Agent Zero's functionality by creating your own custom tools.
 Refer to [Adding Tools](architecture.md#adding_tools) for detailed instructions.
-* ❗ **New in 0.7 | Creating Instruments:**  Instruments are a new type of tool that allow you to create custom functions that can be called by Agent Zero.
+* **New in 0.7 ❗ | Instruments:**  Instruments are a new type of tool that allow you to create custom functions that can be called by Agent Zero.
 Refer to [Adding Instruments](architecture.md#adding_instruments) for further details.
 * **Tool Arguments:**  Provide the necessary arguments to the tools.
 Agent Zero expects tools to be invoked with a JSON-formatted string containing the tool name and arguments.
 Refer to the Quick Start and example prompts for how to format tool calls.

 ## Example: Web Search and Code Execution